Let me tell you a tale of a man. A man who has–as his heritage–the

 heart ready for engraving dangling from one end.
 I know it’s

 late…but is it ever too late to give your loved one something

 special…in memory of Lupercalia?
 To see our bracelet…and the

 heart…and the incredibly low price–I know this is self-serving but

 For those of you who are new to this thing called Tidbits…may I

 direct you to my home page at www.tyler-adam.com where you will

-scroll down the left side menu till you get to the area that says
+scroll down the table menu till you get to the box that says

 TYLER-ADAM CORP.–Jewelry Manufacturers